heyunnnnhao/LeetCode_Diary/README.md

 # LeetCode_Diary

 This is a very simple, very naive LeetCode diary.
-This project aims to document every step I have taken towards being a fully functional developer.
+I do not intend to update this any time soon for alogorithm is located behind my learning list.
 Please dont't take this seriously.